 - Google-contributed open source integrations: These open source integrations were contributed by Google.
 Feel free to fork, modify, and publish your own integrations.
 These integrations are legacy built-in integrations, so some of them can still be selected as platforms for intent responses.
 The following integrations were contributed by Google:

 - Independent integrations: These integrations are not built-in and are created by other organizations and individuals.
-They are built on the Dialogflow API.
+You can also create a custom integration by using the Dialogflow API.
 Google provides no support for these integrations.
 You should contact the integration owner for support.